-- > Capitalization: Future liabilities from operate leasing agreements are not entered in the balance sheet of the client.
-Nevertheless these liabilities have to be accounted for in the amendment of the annual statement as pending transactions. - ➤ Indicators: Leasing enables the lessee to expand the credit range, because future leasing liabilities are not considered as debt.
+- > Capitalization: The asset does not appear on the lessee's balance sheet. - Capitalization: Future liabilities from operate leasing agreements are not entered in the balance sheet of the client.
+Nevertheless these liabilities have to be accounted for in the amendment of the annual statement as pending transactions. - Indicators: Leasing enables the lessee to expand the credit range, because future leasing liabilities are not considered as debt.